Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Existence of Stochastic Kinetic Solutions

-We show here that there is a subsequence of the corresponding viscosity kinetic solutions $u^\ep$ (see Appendix \ref{sec:lwp_parabolic} for the well-posedness), which converges to a unique stochastic kinetic solution.
+We show here that there is a subsequence of the corresponding viscosity kinetic solutions $u^\ep$ (see \ref{sec:lwp_parabolic} for the well-posedness of solutions with almost surely continuous paths in $L^p(\T^d)$), which converges to a unique stochastic kinetic solution.
 From the continuous dependence estimates, we conclude that the kinetic solutions $u^\ep$ and $u^{\ep'}$ of

 and

 satisfy

 for $0<\mu<\kappa_{F1}$.
 Then we conclude that